d-uzlov/k8s-homelab/docs/kubeadm.md

 # Calico with eBPF (or probably any other CNI with eBPF)
 sudo kubeadm init --skip-phases=addon/kube-proxy --config ./kubelet-config.yaml

-# (optionally) copy kubectl config on a control plane machine, for local access
+# print kubectl config
-rm -r $HOME/.kube
-mkdir -p $HOME/.kube
-sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
-sudo chown $(id -u):$(id -g) $HOME/.kube/config

-# print and copy from a control plane into your local machine
 sudo cat /etc/kubernetes/admin.conf
+# set this config for your local kubectl

 # show command to join worker nodes
 kubeadm token create --print-join-command